You have reached the limit of {limit} layers.

 'Rich', 'mellow', 'powerful', 'earthy, almost smoky' are all terms that have been used to describe this cheese and you won't find anyone here to disagree.
 Cheese fact: the orangey colour of Double Gloucester is produced by the vegetable dye annatto.
 Cheeses like Westcombe Red and Shropshire Blue get their colour the same way.

-In Nov 2007 Diana was shortlisted (one of four) for the Radio 4 Food and Farming Awards - the 'Best Producer' Award.
+In November 2007 Diana was shortlisted (one of four) for the Radio 4 Food and Farming Awards - the 'Best Producer' Award.
 A great accolade!
-And she also makes the less common Single Gloucester (see above right) - we sell that too, of course.
+And she also makes the less common Single Gloucester - we sell that too, of course.

 16 x 10 cm